pamelafox/github-repo-maintainer-agent/README.md

 * [Resources](#resources)

 ## Features

+The agent can...

+- Find all repositories where you are an owner, maintainer, or collaborator (optionally filtered by organization)
+- For each open Dependabot PR with a failed check, create a new actionable issue
+- Assign the issue to GitHub Copilot (if available)
+- Avoid duplicate issues for the same PR
+- Log all actions for transparency

+It includes...

 - **Organization filtering:** Use the `--org` flag to process only repos in a specific organization (e.g., Azure-Samples)
 - **Pattern filtering:** Use the `--filter-pattern` flag to process only repos matching a name pattern